Lesser-known Jervis Bay beaches to sink your toes into

 Murrays Beach

-Managed by Parks Australia and the Wreck Bay Aboriginal Community, Booderee National Park is a stunning swathe of wilderness hugging the south coast of Jervis Bay.
+Managed by Parks Australia and the Wreck Bay Aboriginal Community, Booderee National Park is a stunning expanse of wilderness hugging the south coast of Jervis Bay.
 The jewel in the national park crown?
-Murrays Beach, a postcard-worthy swathe of pearly white sand carved around a protected bay and sheltered by Bowen Island.
-These conditions mean that the water is always calm, perfect for swimmers, snorkellers and families.
-With this as your base, explore a wide range of hiking trails, from the Munyunga waraga dhugan loop walk to various low tide walks.
+Murrays Beach, a postcard-perfect stretch of pearly white sand curving around a protected bay and sheltered by Bowen Island.
+These conditions keep the water calm, making it ideal for swimmers, snorkellers and families.
+Explore a wide range of hiking trails from the Munyunga Waraga Dhugan Walking Trail to various low tide walks.
 Keep watch for dolphins and other wildlife.

-Bowen Island and Murrays Beach, Jervis Bay - Credit: Filippo Rivetti
+Murrays Beach, Jervis Bay - Credit: Alexandra Adoncello

 Greenfield Beach

-Bring your sunglasses when you visit Greenfield Beach – between the turquoise colour of the water and the impossibly white sand, things can get rather blinding.
-You’ll want to linger in the picnic area, which comes with barbecue facilities.
-Then set off on the 2.5km White Sands walk and Scribbly Gum track, two interconnected trails through Jervis Bay National Park that link a series of (you guessed it) blissfully white beaches.
-Bring your bathing suit to cool off, or extend your amble all the way to Hyams Beach.
+Bring your sunglasses when you visit Greenfield Beach - between the turquoise colour of the water and the impossibly white sand, the sun glare can be dazzling.
+You’ll want to relax in the picnic area, which has barbecue facilities, before setting off on the 2.5km White Sands Walk and Scribbly Gum Track.
+These two interconnected trails wind through Jervis Bay National Park linking a series of (you guessed it) white beaches.
+Go for a refreshing swim or extend your amble and wander all the way to Hyams Beach.

 Pristine white sands of Greenfield Beach, Vincentia in the state's South Coast